awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-loggingconfig.md

 # AWS::S3::Bucket LoggingConfiguration<a name="aws-properties-s3-bucket-loggingconfig"></a>

 Describes where logs are stored and the prefix that Amazon S3 assigns to all log object keys for a bucket\.
-For examples and more information, see [PUT Bucket logging](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTlogging.html) in the *Amazon Simple Storage Service API Reference*\.
+For examples and more information, see [PUT Bucket logging](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTlogging.html) in the *Amazon S3 API Reference*\.

 ## Syntax<a name="aws-properties-s3-bucket-loggingconfig-syntax"></a>